kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-without-a-trace-data-store.md

 ### Docker Compose Network
 All `services` in the `docker-compose.yaml` are on the same network and will be reachable by hostname from within other services.
 E.g. `tracetest:21321` in the `collector.config.yaml` will map to the `tracetest` service, where the port `21321` is the port where Tracetest accepts traces.

-## Node.js app
+## Node.js App

 The Node.js app is a simple Express app, contained in the `app.js` file.

-The OpenTelemetry tracing is contained in the `tracing.otel.grpc.js` or `tracing.otel.http.js` files, respectively.
+The OpenTelemetry tracing is contained in the `tracing.otel.grpc.js` or `tracing.otel.http.js` files.
 Traces will be sent to the OpenTelemetry Collector.

 Here's the content of the `tracing.otel.grpc.js` file: